WestDRI/wgpages/content/julia1/julia-12-shared-arrays.md

 Each worker updates every element, but the order in which they do this varies from one run to another, producing indeterminate outcome.

-### Avoiding race condition: use `localindices`
+### Avoiding a race condition: use `localindices`

-With a SharedArray, there is implicit partitioning between workers (although it is stored on the control process):
+With a SharedArray, there is an implicit partitioning for processing on workers (although the array itself is stored on the control process):

 ```jl
 @everywhere using SharedArrays   # otherwise `localindices` won't be found on workers